-The Audit Committee has at its meeting held on 25 August 2021 assessed the suitability and independence of the External Auditors and recommended the re-appointment of Messrs PKF as External Auditors of the Company for the financial year ending 30 June 2022.
-The Board has in turn reviewed the recommendation of the Audit Committee and recommended the same to be tabled for approval at the forthcoming Thirty-First Annual General Meeting of the Company under Resolution 5.
+The Audit Committee ("AC") has at its meeting held on 24 August 2022 assessed the suitability and independence of the External Auditors and recommended the re-appointment of Messrs PKF PLT (formally known as PKF) as External Auditors of the Company for the financial year ending 30 June 2023.
+The Board has in turn reviewed the recommendation of the AC and recommended the same to be tabled for approval at the forthcoming 32nd AGM of the Company under Ordinary Resolution 5.